DIAGNijmegen/website-content/content/pages/vacancies/NLP_lesion_detection.md

 The final deliverable is a code repository on GitHub, a publicly available algorithm on the platform [Grand Challenge](https://grand-challenge.org), a report and validation study and preferably a scientific publication.

-## Requirements

-- Students with a major in data science, computer science, or artificial intelligence in the final stage of master level studies are invited to apply.

-- Interest in natural language processing and machine learning.
-Affinity with image processing is also welcome.

-- Affinity with programming in Python and with deep learning packages is required.

 ## Information